Glades Wildlife Refuge

 The refuge is part of four “Important Bird Areas” (a National Audubon Society designation).

-Biting flies and ticks are common at Glades from mid-April to mid-September.
+Biting flies and ticks are common at Glades, especially from mid-April to mid-September.
 Trails are not maintained during this period, so be prepared for challenging trails if you choose to visit.
 Long pants and long-sleeve shirts, repellents, and head netting are recommended.
 (The good news is that all these insects mean an abundant food source for birds, which is one of the reasons Glades is such an excellent place to bird watch!)

 1. Main information kiosk is located at Turkey Point Rd. and Maple Ave.